MethodsAndPractices/vsteam/docs/Add-VSTeamBuild.md

 ### -BuildDefinitionId

-The Id of the build defintion to use to queue to build.
+The Id of the build definition to use to queue to build.

 ```yaml
 Type: Int32